-To ensure the humidifier systems function correctly, the humidifier tanks must be filled to the correct level as indicated on the end panel of the chamber as shown in Figure 8.
-When the workstation is installed and powered up, a green information message will appear for 1 minute on the screen to show the level is ok as shown in Figure 28.
+To ensure the humidifier systems function correctly, the humidifier tanks must be filled to the correct level as indicated on the end panel of the chamber as shown in Figure 8.When the workstation is installed and powered up, a green information message will appear for 1 minute on the screen to show the level is ok as shown in Figure 34.

-This information message will also appear after the humidifier water tank is filled.
+This information message will also appear after the humidifier water tank is filled to the maximum level.

-Figure 28: Humidity System water ok
+Figure 34: Humidity System water ok

-If the humidifier water level is too low, an alarm will sound and an alarm message will be displayed on the control screen as shown in Figure 29.

-Figure 29 shows the failure alarm message that appears when the Humidity System Water Level is too low and has stopped working.
-This requires immediate attention to allow operation of the humidity system to continue.
-The user needs to re-fill the humidity water tank as described in Section 4.6.4, until the audible alarm is off.
-If the water tank is not filled, the humidity system will continue to switch off, as indicated on the humidity button.
+If the humidifier water level is too low, a Water Low Alarm will be displayed as shown in Figure 35, Figure 36 and the humidity system is disabled.
+The Water Low Alarm requires immediate attention to allow operation of the humidity system to continue.
+The user needs to re-fill the humidity water tank as described in Section 4.6.4, until the alarm is cleared.